Last Updated on: 9th October 2023, 10:27 am

 Don’t take it outside if a tortoise is already under the weather.
 Its immune system is compromised, and it’s likely to grow fatally ill if it contracts something from the outdoors.

-While direct sunlight can help an ailing tortoise recover, there are many risks outside.
+Although direct sunlight can help an ailing tortoise recover, there are many risks outside.
 Instead, consider allowing your baby tortoise to sunbathe near an open window with your constant supervision so that it doesn’t get too hot or develop heatstroke.

 If your yard is home to predators, don’t take your baby tortoise outside, even if you’re with it.
-Birds of prey, foxes, snakes, and other animals can easily snatch away a small tortoise before you can intervene.
+Birds of prey, foxes, snakes, and other animals can snatch away a small tortoise before you can intervene.

 Even if you use a harness of some kind, and your baby tortoise isn’t taken away, it may be harmed during a conflict and unable to recover due to its small size.